 How's that for a lineup?
 Looks like there'll be a lot of movies worth watching in the coming year.
 Some of the titles have links to trailers, if you've got DSL or cable, check 'em out.
 Other links are just IMDB listings.

 The 'Must Buy' List: Movies I plan on purchasing.
 I probably won't buy all of them, some I'll buy as soon as they become available.
 Some I'll wait a while for.
 Some I'll hope for as Christmas gifts.
 Anyway, I've seen all of them, and liked them enough to put them on this list.
-Some I'll buy pre-viewed, some I'll buy retail, some I'll buy through eBay.
+Some I'll buy pre-viewed, some I'll buy retail, some I'll buy through Amazon.
 Some will stay on the list until I find them in the DVD bargain bin.
 Yes - I'm an old school 'Capitalist' - I still see value in owning my own content/media.
 Thankfully, I can still watch my DVD copy of Blazing Saddles or Blu-Ray version of World War Z, without some ISP or streaming service selling my viewing habits to a third party for advertising purposes, or finding the content subject to censorship by some politcally sensitive 'woke' corporation (Obviously, I shouldn't be allowed to watch anything so 'offensive').

 What have I acquired lately?: As of 2018, I've pretty much given up on the purchase of physical medium movies.
 If I purchase movies in a physical medium it'll be for some special reason: I can find a good deal in a bargain bin (at the grocery or department store), I'm doing a little browsing at a garage sale, someone is offering up some must have gems on Facebook or some other online forum or I get DVDs using credit card/airline reward points.
-I've slowed way down on my movie purchases; as a matter of fact, I'm beginning to wonder why I should purchase movies.
-Netflix maintains 'my library'.
-Any time I want to watch a movie, I put it in my DVD queue (If I don't already own it) and watch it instantly.
-If it isn't available for streaming, I might have to wait a couple of days.
-Netflix delivers the DVD, I watch it and return it.
+I've slowed down considerably on my purchases of movies (in all mediums); as a matter of fact, I'm beginning to wonder why I should purchase movies.
+Netflix (and other streaming services) maintains 'my library'.
+Any time I want to watch a movie, I put it in my queue (If I don't already own it) and watch it instantly.
+If it isn't available for streaming, I might have to wait a couple of days for Netflix to deliver the DVD.
 Why do I need my own copies?
 It's a difficult concept to embrace (the not 'owning' concept).
 Being the good Capitalist that I am; I've always been taught that I must own something to derive enjoyment from it.
 Slowly the American public is beginning to realize that digital content makes access far easier, and ownership less of a necessity when it comes to media, or cars, or software, or...
 Argggh - I still despise the 'Subscription' model for software and other media.

-With these new purchases, I updated my main movies page, the listings in my movie collection.
+With these new purchases, I updated my main movies page and the listings in my movie collection.
 Unfortunately, I haven't updated my reviews, the collection (posted online) or the associated alphabetical index that I used to maintain (last updates contain reviews from 2015) quite regularly.
 Hopefully my next movie purchase won't be an impulse buy at the checkout counter.
 The movies on my 'Must Buy'' list are much better choices, but they can't always be found in the discount bin of a grocery store.